Anant/example-apache-spark-and-datastax-astra/Job/README.md

 ~~~

 ## Step 15: See the Results of the Second Spark Job on DataStax Astra Studio
-1. Run cells 4-5 in the notebook to visualize the results of the Spark job
+1. Run cells 4-5 in the notebook to visualize the results of the second Spark job

 ## Additional Resources